JAGFx/ets2-dashboard-skin/README.md

 - OS: Windows 64Bits
 - NodeJS: v10, v12 or v13
 - Game: Euro Truck Simulator 2
+- Web-browser: Chrome (Desktop and Mobile), Firefox (Desktop dans Mobile), Edge ( Desktop and mobile )

+**Important: It dosen't work with all Internet Explorer browsers**

 All current NodeJS version and LTS are supported.
 See the [NodeJS Release](https://nodejs.org/en/about/releases/) page to get more informations